 CCRC transportation services

-In our recent consumer survey of over 5,500 prospective continuing care retirement community (CCRC) residents, “flexible transportation services or ride-share programs” was one of the top-rated choices among our list of attractive features in a CCRC.
+In our recent consumer survey of hundreds of prospective continuing care retirement community (CCRC) residents, “flexible transportation services or ride-share programs” was one of the top-rated choices among our list of attractive features in a CCRC.
 It fact, this service was rated a 4.14 on a 5-point scale in terms of importance.

 It’s worth noting too that in the survey’s write-in comments, one respondent observed that communities should at minimum remove their name and logo from the side of their shuttles — “It’s embarrassing to emerge from one of those on its weekly trip to Wal-Mart!” the respondent remarked.
 While this is the opinion of an individual, and others may feel differently, it is worth heeding as it may very well speak to the sentiments of the next generation of retirees, who are also the next group of would-be CCRC residents.